PROPERTY DIVISION

 Classification of Assets

-The first step in division of property is for the court to classify the assets as marital or separate.
+The first step in the property division is for the court to classify the assets as marital or separate.
 In classifying assets, there exists a presumption that all assets acquired during marriage will be classified as marital assets.
-Marital property is property that has been acquired from the date of marriage until the ending date of marriage.
-Marital property is also any property value created by a specific spouse from the date of marriage until the ending fate of marriage.
+Marital property is the property that has been acquired from the date of marriage until the ending date of marriage.
+Marital property is also any property value created by a specific spouse from the date of marriage until the ending date of the marriage.

 Assets owned before marriage are the separate property of the spouse.
 Gifts and inheritance are also classified as separate assets.
-However, under the doctrine of commingling, separate assets that are used for family purposes may be converted to marital assets.
+However, under the commingling doctrine, separate assets used for family purposes may be converted to marital assets.
 A prenuptial agreement may also validly define separate assets that otherwise would be marital assets.

 Valuation

 Valuation of marital assets is critical.
 A failure to value marital assets may be reversible error.
-Valuation of marital assets is based upon the fair market value of the particular asset as opposed to its liquidation value.
-Proving valuation can be accomplished through expert testimony, lay witness testimony or financial statements.
+The valuation of marital assets is based upon the fair market value of the particular asset as opposed to its liquidation value.
+Proving valuation can be accomplished through expert testimony, lay witness testimony, or financial statements.

 Specific Valuation of Assets